chuzcjoe/TriNet/README.md

 ## Data Pre-processing

 Three datasets are involved: BIWI, AFLW, 300W_LP.
 We describe how we obtain three directional vectors in data/computeMAE.py file

+## Vector Refinement

+We refine three network output vectors by solving a optimization problem.
+See implementation details in Optimization/optimize.py